Original blog post here.

 Brought to you by Studio Trigger, the good people behind Little Witch Academia — which (that’s not a pun, I swear) as you’ll recall, Harry Potter, but good — BNA: Brand New Animal tells the story of Michiru Kagemori, a previously normal high school student who suddenly finds herself mutated into a tanuki.

 Granted, tanukis do look like raccoons, to the point of being called “raccoon dogs”, but raccoons and tanukis are distinctly different species with significantly different taxonomical classifications; they only share the same taxonomic Order.
-For reference, that makes them as closely related as humans are to lemurs.

 That Michiru is specifically a tanuki is almost certainly deliberate on the writers’ part, given that tanukis feature pretty prominently in Japanese folklore.
 In particular, folkloric tanukis are known to be shape-shifters, which obviously applies to Michiru given that no only does she end up as a Beastman, but also that her Beastman form itself gains to ability to adopt new abilities and shapes as the series unfolds.